LBJ-Wade/LSSEFT/README.md

 `lo_redshift_samples`, which is composed from six individual atomic ranges.
 (Currently these have to be set up as shown, but in future it would be nice to allow conversion from a `std::initializer_list`.)
-These subranges don't have to be contigious, or to use the same spacing.
+These subranges don't have to be contiguous, or to use the same spacing.
-The earliest redshift is taken as the starting point, and the linear growth factor D(z) is normalized to unity at that time.
+The earliest redshift is taken as the starting point, and the linear growth factor `D(z)` is normalized to unity at that time.

 The range `loop_k_samples` will define the grid of k-modes at which we sample the integrals.